astronasutarou/gcxmlib/docs/index.md

 ### C++
 The C++ library is provided as a single header file.
 Copy to your developing directory and add the include line as follows.
-Do not forget to add `-I` option in compiling a program.

 ``` c++
 include "gcxmlib.h"